• Sign In

 For the Kids!
 'Barn Klubb'

-Our kids' club has a variety of activities, including stories and crafts, interactive activities, and Passports!
+Our kids' club has a variety of activities, including crafts, interactive activities, and Passports!
 Each booth labelled 'Passport Destination' has fun facts about the country it represents, and a sticker for your passport!

 Kid's activities